Severe Weather by State: The Ultimate Research

 At Insuranks, we want to make sure you are well educated and have the right coverage when things go wrong.
 It’s important to know what your home insurance does and doesn’t cover in case a severe storm or other weather condition causes damage.

 There are two types of disaster declarations, including Emergency Declarations and Major Disaster Declarations.
-We analyzed data from FEMA from 2012 to 2022 and identified weather-related Major Disaster Declarations and Emergency Declarations for each state.
+We analyzed data from FEMA over a decade and identified weather-related Major Disaster Declarations and Emergency Declarations for each state.
 Over a decade, 661 weather-related disaster declarations were made across all 50 states.

 Louisiana had the most with 30 declarations.
 Tropical storms were the most common type of severe weather in the Bayou State with 10 declarations listed as tropical storms.
 Florida came in second with 29 weather-related disaster declarations, with 21 of the Sunshine State’s disasters relating to hurricanes.